 - Must be enrolling in at least six credits of required pre-requisite coursework in a given semester.

 If the criteria listed above have been met, students are encouraged to reach out to Victoria DiStefano at email@example.com and request a copy of a Non-Matriculated Certification Form to be completed by the student and an admissions/academic officer from the degree program to which they’ve applied.

 In addition, students should also submit a FAFSA for the appropriate academic year.
 Rochester’s academic years run from Fall to Summer semester.
-So, for example, students taking coursework during the Summer 2022 semester would need to complete a 2021-2022 FAFSA.
+So, for example, students taking coursework during the Summer 2024 semester would need to complete a 2023-2024 FAFSA.
+Students taking coursework during the Fall 2024 semester would need to complete a 2024-2025 FAFSA.
 The University’s school code for the FAFSA is 002894.

 Students can email the Non-Matriculated Certification Form to Victoria DiStefano when it has been completed in full, with all sections and questions filled in.
 The Financial Aid Office will be able to confirm a student’s eligibility for federal loans for the pre-requisite coursework upon receiving both the completed form and the appropriate year’s FAFSA.